-In these exercises we go through different aspects of guitar practicing so that you improve your overall level of playing.
-In today’s rhythm guitar exercises we’re going to focus on your right hand technique, an often neglected aspect of guitar playing.
+In these exercises, we go through different aspects of guitar practice so that you can improve your overall level of playing.
+In today’s rhythm guitar exercises, we’re going to focus on your right-hand technique, an often neglected aspect of guitar playing.

 Before you start working on these exercises, you may want to go through this lesson on guitar strumming patterns, in order to better understand how different note durations create the rhythm in music.

-In today’s exercises there will be very few chord changes.
+In today’s rhythm guitar exercises, there will be very few chord changes.
 Your left hand is given very little to do so that you can focus on your right.
 What really matters in these exercises is that you play everything exactly on time.

 Once you figure out what you have to play, switch on your metronome to check that you got the timing right.

 The first exercise is a simple strumming pattern to get your right hand warmed up.

 In the next exercise, your right hand needs to make faster movements since we’re using chords of a shorter duration.